jasonccox/git-personal/README.md

 ```
 help                            Print available commands
 mkrepo NAME                     Create a repo NAME
+mkrepo -f|--from REMOTE NAME    Create a repo NAME that is a copy of REMOTE
 rmrepo NAME                     Remove the repo NAME
 lsrepos                         List all repos
 mirror NAME REMOTE              Set repo NAME to mirror to REMOTE